HamzahSheikh/card-game-api/README.md

 A simple REST API service that is used to play a simple game of cards.
 It was created in Java using the Spring Boot library.

+### Assumptions
+Only one game can run at a time, thus it was implemented as a singleton

 # Project Setup
 This is a Maven project, as such an installation of Maven would be required to package into a runnable JAR.